harshithasudhakar/harshithasudhakar/README.md

 Hi there!
 I'm Harshitha, a sophomore with a fervent passion for back-end development and open source.

 As a devout believer in the power of open source, I'm eager to forge connections with like-minded individuals in the community and explore new fields.
-I relish opportunities to collaborate and learn from organizations and individuals, honing my skills in the technology industry.
+I relish opportunities to collaborate, to learn from organizations and individuals and honing my skills in the technology industry.

 Let's create innovative solutions and grow together!